cimanna/npm-resume/readme.md

 }
 ```

-9. Update your `readme` to be a short description about what you've made
+9. Update your `readme` to be a short description about what you've made.

 10. git init, add, and commit.
     * Then create a new github repository